-Parents can apply for a place for their child at any time outside the normal admissions round.
+Parent(s)/carer(s) can apply for a place for their child at any time outside the normal admissions round.
 Applications for in-year admissions should be sent to Lincolnshire County Council admissions team.
-As is the case in the normal admissions round, all children whose EHCP names the School will be admitted.
+As is the case in the normal admissions round, all students whose EHCP names the School will be admitted.